Billotais/TSBK07_project/README.md

 to compile and run the project.
 The GCC compiler and OpenGL are needed.
 All other libraries are included in the repository.
 Tested on Linux using GCC 7.3.1 - OpenGL 4.5 - Mesa 18.0.1

+Our source code is located in the src folder.
+All the libraries used are in the common folder.The powerpoint presentation used is available in the repository, as well as a final report.

 ### About

 This is a 3D Maze game, where you have to find the Holy Grail and bring it back.
 Some paths are closed and require you to find a lever to open the door.
 To improve your score, find the chest hidden inside the maze.